Staff and key contributors

-Ed Mitchell: Web: projects and strategy
+Ed Mitchell: Web and Communications Manager

 Ed studied Development Studies way back in the early 90s and found it very stimulating but upsetting; what can we do in the face of such enormous crisis?
 Following that he tried all sorts of jobs ranging from the serious to the ridiculous to the extraordinary, but none quite hit the spot until he met the web.
 He has been working on the web since 1997 when he met a North London pirate radio station crew and agreed to be the studio manager for their early UK community webcasting startup, GaiaLive.

 Since then he has worked as a web producer and online community facilitator for membership bodies, charities and government organisations.
 He also likes growing vegetables, bicycling, climbing, camping and generally being outdoors.